 Chord Mojo DAC* offers a nice design, good quality sound, good price / performance ratio, portability, has enough power to happily drive Sennheiser HD 800, and has an internal battery which enables it be driven via USB from phones and portable DAPs.
 I have written about other DACs.

 Ainope 10K mAh Portable charger for when I need to power devices for several days without access to a power outlet or for long flights without USB power in the seat.

-Olight I3S EOS Flashlight is slightly larger than the single AAA battery which powers it.
+Olight I3S EOS Flashlight* is slightly larger than the single AAA battery which powers it.
 Selectable output of 8,50,80 lumens permits the user to make a trade-off of runtime vs brightness.
-The combination of the flash on my Phone and the RAVpower Portable Charger/Flashlight should have rendered this flashlight unnecessary, but when I take walks around the neighborhood at night I find myself reaching for this tiny light.
+I have other lights which should rendered this flashlight unnecessary, but when I take walks around the neighborhood at night I find myself reaching for this tiny light.
 I have notes about other flashlight and headlamps.

 Kindle PaperWhite* (not shown) lets me carry the majority of my library with me and every book can be displayed with large print for my aging eyes.
 Love being able to quickly search for notes / hi-lighted passages.
 I miss physical books and knowledge retention with paper books is still better than when using an e-reader, but the connivence of the Kindle outweighs this for me.
 I often use the Kindle reader on my phone, but the larger display surface of the Paperwhite, much longer battery life, and usability in sunlight means the PaperWhite goes on most trips I take.

 I have notes about selecting clothing for an active life which goes in detail about how to select clothing for a wide range of activities and conditions.